-- Discount Rate: Determined by product considering market's appetite for such product, as well as the default risk I. involved - П. The model was built based on the following factors: - a.
-Projected cash flows according to weighted average life for each product, using: Current Balance - Average term to maturity, weighted average rate Calculate present value of cash flows projected as per described in a) discounted at the discount rate b. previously described.
-Present value determined as per described in b) represents the loan portfolio's fair value. - C.

-6.2.5 Equity instruments: Credivalores has equity investments in Agrocañas, representing less than 20% of the company equity and that in mutual funds.
+- Discount Rate: Determined by product considering the market's appetite for such product, as well as the default risk involved. - II.
+The model was built based on the following factors: - a.
+Projected cash flows according to weighted average life for each product, using: Current Balance the Average term to maturity, the weighted average rate. - b.
+Calculate the present value of cash flows projected as per described in a) discounted at the discount rate previously described. - c.
+Present value determined as per described in b) represents the loan portfolio's fair value. - 4.2.5 Equity instruments: Credivalores has equity investments in Agrocañas, representing less than 20% of the company equity and that in mutual funds.
 In general, the company is not listed on any public securities market, and therefore its fair value is determined using the adjusted net asset value method.
-For mutual funds fair value is determined through valuation of investment portfolios managed by the Trust, which are subject to an active securities market.
+For mutual funds fair value is determined through the valuation of investment portfolios managed by the Trust, which are subject to an active securities market.